libprima/PRIMA.jl/README.md

 x, info = lincoa(f, x0; kwds...)
 ```

-where `f` is the objective function and `x0` specifies the initial values of
+In any case, `f` is the objective function and `x0` specifies the initial
-the variables (and is left unchanged).
-Constraints and options may be specified
+values of the variables (and is left unchanged).
+Constraints and options may be
-by keywords `kwds...` (see below).
+specified by keywords `kwds...` (see below).

 The objective function is called as `f(x)` with `x` the variables, it must
 implement the following signature: